 Certainly, and that’s why you live in Saskatchewan.

-Hahaha!
-Okay, that was a real question from Paul in the APJ inbox, by the way, a little troubling.
-So Eric, you are the world’s leading expert on the theology of the zombie apocalypse — or at least the closest I could find — because you published a zombie novel in 2013 titled Dead Petals — An Apocalypse.
+Okay, that was a real question from Paul in the APJ inbox, by the way — a little disturbing, but it is real.
+So Eric, you are the world’s leading expert on the theology of the zombie apocalypse — or at least the closest I could find.
+And that’s because you published a zombie novel in 2013 titled Dead Petals — An Apocalypse.
 So, seriously now, what drew you to the zombie apocalypse genre?

 There were two things, really.
-Maybe I can omit this on the air: I actually do kind of like zombie movies.
-First of all because — well, there are a number of reasons — but the main reason is, they have a very low anthropology.
+Maybe I can admit this on the air: I actually do kind of like zombie movies.
+There are a number of reasons, but the main reason is that they have a very low anthropology.
 The zombie movies seem to be asking, “If the normal constraints of society are pulled away, how will human beings act?”
-And for the most part, the answer is, we will be horribly selfish and monstrous to each other.
+And for the most part, the answer is: we will be horribly selfish and monstrous to each other.

 What would you want readers to take away from Dead Petals?